Truthful Aggregation of Budget Proposals: Pareto Optimality and Social Welfare

 Below we will show that $\mathcal{A}^{\mathcal{F}^*}$ precisely corresponds to the budget aggregation mechanism that maximizes voter welfare, breaking ties in favor of the maximum entropy division.
-It will immediately follow that $\mathcal{A}^{\mathcal{F}^*}$ is indeed Pareto-optimal.
-Combined with Theorem~\ref{thm:po} below, which shows that all other moving phantom mechanisms are Pareto-inefficient, this implies that the welfare-maximizing mechanism is the unique Pareto-optimal moving phantom mechanism.
+It will immediately follow that $\mathcal{A}^{\mathcal{F}^*}$ is indeed Pareto optimal.
+Combined with Theorem~\ref{thm:po} below, which shows that all other moving phantom mechanisms are Pareto inefficient, this implies that the welfare-maximizing mechanism is the unique Pareto-optimal moving phantom mechanism.